 What are the risk factors for testosterone deficiency?

 Family history.
 The condition can be hereditary.

 Comorbidities.
 Conditions such as diabetes, obesity, hypertension and HIV can influence the amount of testosterone the body produces.

 Medications.
 Certain medications can lower testosterone levels, notably opioid pain relievers, nonsteroidal anti-inflammatory drugs (NSAIDs), certain antifungal and anticonvulsant drugs, prednisone and antiandrogens.

 How is low testosterone diagnosed?

-There are three procedures used to diagnose a testosterone deficiency, which are:1) A medical questionnaire.
+1) A medical questionnaire.
 The patient completes various medical questionnaires, including the quantitative ADAM questionnaire.